Revision Date: 20 March 2018

 Records Management Administrator (RMA)

-- Provide assistance with the daily administration of the UT Arlington records management program.
+- Provide assistance with the implementation and daily administration of the UT Arlington records management program.

-- Prepare and submit the UT Arlington records retention schedule for recertification to the Texas State Library.
+- Submit the UT Arlington records retention schedule for recertification to the Texas State Library.

 - Maintain records management websites, procedures, and forms.